 Other discount stores worth checking out are B&M, & Iceland in the UK.

 Stores like this in the US are more regional.
 Smaller grocers like Market Basket (in northeastern region), Winco on the west coast and Midwest, and Food4Less in California, Illinois, Indianan, and Ohio are worth a visit.

 #6.
 Minimise the Number of Trips

-This tip goes hand in hand with the weekly planning tip.
+…By having a weekly plan.
 If you don’t plan a week ahead of time, you will find yourself visiting the grocery stores multiple times a week.